megahertz/electron-simple-publisher/README.md

 Options:
   configFile        File with json ext, defaults to ./publisher.json -t or --transport Name of node module which implements Transport interface.
-  -p or --path      Path to the directory with distributive files.
-  -d or --debug     Show debug information --field-{name}    Set {name} field of updates.json -h or --help      Show this message
+  -p or --path      Path to the directory with distributive files. (default dist) -d or --debug     Show debug information --field-{name}    Set {name} field of updates.json -h or --help      Show this message